J. R. R. Tolkien: Race

 Tolkien's Middle-earth fantasy writings have been said to embody outmoded attitudes to race.
 However, scholars have noted that he was influenced by Victorian attitudes to race and to a literary tradition of monsters, and that he was anti-racist both in peacetime and during the two World Wars.
-With the late-19th-century background of eugenics and a fear of moral decline, some critics believed that the mention of race mixing in The Lord of the Rings embodied scientific racism.
+With the late-19th-century background of eugenics and a fear of moral decline, some critics believe that the mention of race mixing in The Lord of the Rings embodies scientific racism.
 Critics have noted, too, that the work embodies a moral geography, with good in the West, evil in the East.
 Against this, Tolkien strongly opposed Nazi racial theories, as seen in a 1938 letter he wrote to his publisher, while during the Second World War he vigorously opposed anti-German propaganda.
 His Middle-earth has been described as definitely polycultural and polylingual, while scholars have noted that attacks on Tolkien based on The Lord of the Rings often omit relevant evidence from the text.
 A spokesman for HarperCollins, publisher of the trilogy, said: "A number of academics have commented on Tolkien's work and this is the first time anybody has ever seen these issues in it.
 Of course, if you look hard enough at many great epics, you can extrapolate what you like, particularly if you have academic kudos behind you."

-Nature

-During most of his own life, conservationism was not yet on the political agenda, and Tolkien himself did not directly express conservationist views—except in some private letters, in which he tells about his fondness for forests and sadness at tree-felling.
-In later years, a number of authors of biographies or literary analyses of Tolkien conclude that during his writing of The Lord of the Rings, Tolkien gained increased interest in the value of wild and untamed nature, and in protecting what wild nature was left in the industrialized world.
+Religion

+Tolkien was a devout Roman Catholic.
+He was a significant factor in C. S. Lewis's conversion from atheism to Christianity.
+He once wrote to Rayner Unwin's daughter Camilla, who wished to know the purpose of life, that it was "to increase according to our capacity our knowledge of God by all the means we have, and to be moved by it to praise and thanks."

+Tolkien had a special devotion to the blessed sacrament, writing to his son Michael that in "the Blessed Sacrament ... you will find romance, glory, honour, fidelity, and the true way of all your loves upon earth, and more than that".
+He accordingly encouraged frequent reception of Holy Communion, again writing to his son Michael that "the only cure for sagging of fainting faith is Communion."
+He believed the Catholic Church to be true most of all because of the pride of place and the honour in which it holds the Blessed Sacrament.
+In the last years of his life Tolkien resisted certain liturgical changes implemented after the Second Vatican Council, his primary objection being the use of English for the liturgy.
+Tolkien spoke Latin fluently, and he felt that the English translations were clumsy.
+In his old age he continued to make the Mass responses in Latin.
+Tolkien did not sign the Agatha Christie indult, however, and he served as a lector at Corpus Christi, a parish church in Headington, in accordance with the allowances of the Council.